 There are several ways to access James Peak.
-To reach the Southeast slopes/St. Mary's Glacier route drive on I-70 west out of Denver and just west of Idaho Springs, take the Fall River Road/St. Mary's Glacier turnoff.
-Drive north for approximately ten miles.
-The trailhead had two parking lots: a big "overflow" lot that will be on your left and one further up and to the right that is closer to the trailhead.
-In 2002 a problem developed with the parking situation however.
-The large lot, which is still visible on your left as you drive in, has been closed off.
-A landowner dispute has made parking at the other small lot very difficult. .
-There is a place past these where a few cars can park BUT when I was there it was so full there were cars double parked such that the car in the back would not be able to get out (see below for more on parking).
-Sadly I would recommend another access to James until this situation is resolved.
-If you care about this, write the forest service and ask them to put in a parking lot on public land so the public can access this once very popular hike!
-(This is still the case April 2003).
-From the trailhead follow a wide rocky road towards St. Mary's Glacier.
-When given a choice head left/up rather than down.
+To reach the Southeast slopes/St. Mary's Glacier route drive on I-70 west out of Denver and just west of Idaho Springs, take the Fall River Road/St. Mary's Glacier turnoff with signs for St. Mary's/Alice.
+Drive north on the Fall River Road for approximately ten miles and reach the St. Mary's trailhead located on the left side of the road at 10,400 feet.
+The correct parking area is just west of Lake Quivira and has enough room for 20-25 cars.
+Do not park at the larger parking area at the base of some ski runs a quarter mile before the actual trailhead.
+Unfortunately, there is a $5 fee to park here as it's on private property and they do enforce this.
+In May 2011 when I did James Peak, we didn't pay and the land owners put a note on out window asking us to pay.
+From the trailhead follow a wide and well groomed trail/road towards St. Mary's Glacier.
+Upon reaching any forks, head left/up rather than down.
 In about a half mile you will come to St. Mary's Lake and see the "glacier" which is a tongue of snow terminating at the lake.
+Note that this is no longer a glacier and hasn't been for nearly 25 years.
 The left side of the snowfield is steep and should be avoided when avalanche conditions are moderate to high.
 Ascend the snowfield on the less steep right side until you top out on a huge flat expanse of tundra.
 At this point you will see James directly in front of you.

-Click here for the view of the flats.
 As you continue west towards the peak make note of a huge rock outcropping on your left.
 This is a good place to take a break and a good landmark if the visibility gets bad.
-This rock pile is your "gateway" back to the glacier.
-Continue to the base of the peak.
+This rock pile is your gateway back to the glacier.
+Continue to the base of the peak which is an easy tundra hike/boulder hop.
 The ski route is directly up the huge SE face.
 If you are climbing or if the avalanche danger is high, you might want to stay on the SE ridge to your right.
-The final 1200 feet may seem long but you will be on top soon.
+The final 1200 feet may seem long but you will arrive at the summit which appears abruptly.
 The final summit "pyramid" is probably around 35 degrees and can be dangerous in unstable snow conditions.
-In this case even skiers might want to forgo that section and hike the ridge to the summit. .
+In this case even skiers might want to forgo that section and hike the ridge to the summit.
 Take a look down some of the couloirs on the steep east face.
 Enjoy the spectacular views from the big flat summit.
-Besides the few hundred feet of summit, the rest of the route down is quite moderate and a blast in good corn snow.
-On the way down be sure not to get led to your right into the drainage leading to Loch Lomand.
+Besides the few hundred feet just below the summit, the rest of the route down is quite moderate and a blast in good corn snow.
+On the way down be sure not to stray too far right into the drainage leading to Loch Lomand.
 Also important, if the weather looks like it could white out, be very religious about using your compass/GPS.
 The huge tundra plain can be extremely disorienting in a white out and there are many routes that will lead you to other drainages.
 Use the big rock pile as your guide!
-This route is 7 miles roundtrip and 2920 feet of gain.
+This route is 7 miles round-trip and 2920 feet of elevation gain.

 According to Haliku in February 2004: